lttng/lttng-analyses/README.md

-The user can specify a threshold to see the requests that took more than a certain time to complete, this extracts the timestamp begin and end of the request, so it is then easier to dig into the trace and understand why this latency happened.
-It is also possible to see all the I/O requests performed by a list of processes.
+The user can specify a threshold to see the requests that took more than a certain time to complete, this extracts the timestamp begin and end of the requests, so it is then easier to dig into the trace and understand why this latency happened.
+It is also possible to see all the I/O requests performed by a list of processes (see `--name` parameter).

 ## Requirements
-LTTng 2.5
+* LTTng 2.5
-Babeltrace 1.2 (with python bindings compiled)
+* Babeltrace 1.2 (with python bindings compiled)
-Python 3
+* Python 3

 ## Install on Ubuntu (12.04 and 14.04 at least)
 ```